JuliaLang/www.julialang.org/blog/_posts/2019-12-31-yao-differentiable-quantum-programming.md

 ![qbir](http://docs.yaoquantum.org/dev/assets/images/YaoFramework.png)

 Thanks to Julia's **multiple dispatch and type system**.
 We defined an interface for quantum registers and circuit building blocks.
 And like many other things in Julia, the builtin implementation is written in a very generic fashion.
 Thus one only needs to implement a few necessary interfaces for a new quantum register or blocks.
 The rest will just work!

+By making use of this extensibility from core, we developed more features.
 This includes:

 - Symbolic Calculation for Quantum Circuits in [YaoSym](https://github.com/QuantumBFS/YaoSym.jl)
 - CUDA acceleration for classical simulation in [CuYao](https://github.com/QuantumBFS/CuYao.jl)